Extreme Sentencing Disparity in the Silk Road Case

 • Roger Thomas Clark was the admitted co-owner of Silk Road and was sentenced to 20 years.
 The drug trafficking charge he pled guilty to makes him eligible for First Step Act “earned time” credits, which will reduce his time in prison.
 Having been incarcerated since late 2015, he should be released in 2028, with good conduct.

-In Blake Benthall’s criminal complaint, the FBI acknowledged that Silk Road 2.0 was nearly identical to the original one (i.e: “SR 2.0 offers its users an almost identical user experience to that offered on SR 1.0.”)[10]
-Yet, Blake Benthall and Ross were treated very differently by our criminal justice system.
+In the criminal complaint against Blake Benthall, the FBI acknowledged that Silk Road 2.0 was nearly identical to the original one (i.e: “SR 2.0 offers its users an almost identical user experience to that offered on SR 1.0.”)[9]
+Yet, Blake Benthall and Ross were treated very differently.

 References